Incorporating particle flexibility in a density functional description of nematics and cholesterics: The nematic behaviour of coarse-grained polymer chains

 In the framework of Sec.~\ref{subsec:DFT_FY}, the Mayer $f$-function relative to the pair interaction energy of two arbitrary molecules described by the respective conformations $(P_1,P_2)\in\Omega^2$ then reads as

 where the double sum runs over all pairs of monomers $i\in P_1$ and $j\in P_2$, and implicitly depends on the centre-of-mass separation vector $\mathbf{r}_{12}$ and orientations $\mathcal{R}_1$, $\mathcal{R}_2$ of the two chains.
-Following the procedure of Sec.~\ref{subsec:DFT_procedure}, this quantity may then readily be integrated over the two-particle configurational space and ensemble-averaged over the conformational space $\Omega$, where $\Omega$ has been preliminarily determined by molecular simulations using a given set of parameters for the above potentials.
-In the following, we choose the model unit of energy such that $\beta \epsilon = 1$, and parametrise the Hamiltonian in terms of the chain persistence length $l_p \simeq \beta \epsilon_b l_b$\cite{Honn90}, fixing all other constants to the values reported in Ref.~\onlinecite{Egor16-1}.
+Following the procedure of Sec.~\ref{subsec:DFT_procedure}, this quantity may then readily be integrated over the two-particle configurational space and ensemble-averaged over the conformational space $\Omega$, where $\Omega$ may be preliminarily determined by molecular simulations using a given set of parameters for the above potentials.
+In the following, we choose the model unit of energy such that $\beta \epsilon = 1$, and parameterise the Hamiltonian in terms of the chain persistence length $l_p \simeq \beta \epsilon_b l_b$\cite{Honn90}, fixing all other constants to the values reported in Ref.~\onlinecite{Egor16-1}.
 We further set the molecular volume $v_0$ to that of a linear chain of fused hard spheres with radius $\sigma$ and separation distance $l_b$\cite{Varg00}.
-Note that the latter assumption is somewhat arbitrary; however, the choice of $v_0$ is only relevant to the Parsons-Lee prefactor (Eq.~\eqref{eq:pl}), whose effects on the I/N transition of the systems considered here are fairly limited, and is of little consequence in our case.
+Note that the latter assumption is somewhat arbitrary; however, the choice of $v_0$ is only relevant to the PL prefactor (Eq.~\eqref{eq:pl}), whose effects on the I/N transition of the systems considered here are fairly limited, and is of little consequence in our case.

 We here choose to evaluate the particle conformational space through basic single-chain MC simulations, using random translational moves for individual beads combined with a simple Metropolis acceptance criterion.
 The maximum step size was adjusted over an equilibration run of $1\times 10^8$ steps to yield an average acceptance rate of about 30\% for a given set of $l_c$ and $l_p$, starting from an initial linear conformation.
 Production runs of $2.5\times 10^9$ steps were performed, and molecular trajectories were constructed by appending one chain snapshot every $1\times 10^6$ iterations.
-The resulting set of 2500 uncorrelated conformations was then used to evaluate the relevant ensemble-averaged integrals in the UCA for each chosen particle stiffness and contour length, and is henceforth denoted by $\Omega_0$.
+The resulting set of 2500 uncorrelated conformations was then used to evaluate the relevant ensemble-averaged integrals in the UCA for each chosen chain stiffness and contour length.
+This ensemble is henceforth referred to by $\Omega_0$, where the subscript denotes the fact that the UCA represents the particle conformational space in the limit of vanishing polymer concentration.

 We summarise in Figs.~\ref{fig2} and \ref{fig3} the comparison of our DFT results with the simulation and theory data of Ref.~\onlinecite{Egor16-1} for chains comprised of $N=64$ monomers with $l_p/l_c \simeq 2$ and $1$, respectively.
 We first remark rather generally that the predictions of our approach in the UCA for the I/N transition density appear to be in good agreement with simulations results in both cases, with the increased particle flexibility of the systems in Fig.~\ref{fig3} deferring the I/N transition to significantly higher volume fractions.
 However, the further quantitative comparison of nematic properties as described by theory and simulation requires one to carefully distinguish between the different measures of orientational order underlying the FY and KS approaches.
 In the notation of Sec.~\ref{sec:DFT}, the dependence of the former's ODF $\psi^{\rm FY}_{\rm eq}$ on the particle long axes $\mathbf{u}$ allows for the quantification of nematic alignment about the director $\mathbf{n}$ through the usual uniaxial order parameter $S$\cite{deGe93},